WorthyD/ua-presentations/src/Assessment/Assessment2/HTMLForm/ReadMe.md

 Display a success message if everything is filled out correctly.

+- Challenge: AJAX Post the form to the url '/AddEntry'.
+There isn't an endpoint setup, but that's ok.
+I only care about syntax.

 **Use HTML attributes to enforce these rules if you are too stuck**

 ## Tips